StanForever/awesome-websites/README.md

 * [http://network-tools.com](http://network-tools.com/) : Traceroute, Ping, WHOIS, DNS Lookup and many more tools.
 * [http://netflixroulette.net](http://netflixroulette.net/) : Find something random to watch on Netflix.
 * [http://notes.io](http://notes.io/) : The easiest way to write short text notes in the browser.
+* [https://nickmakes.website](https://nickmakes.website/) : NYC-based creative web developer named Nick Ellsworth.
+Here's some stuff that he created which you may find fun or weird.
+* [https://nohello.net](https://nohello.net/) : You SHOULD definitely go through this website before you text anyone if you're the person who just says hi/hello to initiate a conversation over chatting.

 ## O :
 * [http://oldcomputers.net](http://oldcomputers.net/) : The museum of old, rare, vintage, antique computers.
 View all 150 old computers all at the same time to appreciate how diverse and interesting they are. :computer: